 - The Columbia River Treaty does not have an expiry date.
 The first chance for either country to terminate the Columbia River Treaty is in 2024, with a minimum of 10 years’ notice.

 - On March 14, 2014 the Province of BC announced its decision to continue the Columbia River Treaty and seek improvements within its existing framework.
 The U.S. Entity announced its recommendation for a modern Treaty framework in December 2013.
 Read more.

 - Current Assured Annual Flood Control provisions expire in 2024.
 Learn more.

-- Columbia Basin Trust was created to benefit the areas most adversely affected by the Columbia River Treaty.
+- Columbia Basin Trust was created created in 1995 to benefit the people and communities of the Canadian portion of the Columbia River Basin—the region most affected by the Columbia River Treaty.

 If you have a question that is not answered here, ask the Provincial Columbia River Treaty Team.

 Why was the CRT signed?

 2024: Either Country May Terminate